AdobeDocs/campaign-standard.en/help/automating/using/external-api.md

 * When the **checkbox is enabled** (checked), the sample JSON will be flattened and all the properties that are specified in the provided sample JSON will be used to create columns of the output temporary table, and displayed on the Column Definitions tab.
 Note that if there are any array object in the sample JSON, then all elements of those array objects will also be flattened.

-If the **parsing is validated** a message appears and invite you to customize the data mapping in the "Column definition" tab.
+If the **parsing is validated**, a message appears and invites you to customize the data mapping in the "Column definition" tab.
 In other cases, an error message is displayed.

 ### Execution